RodActual/SmartBudget-MVP/README.md

 ## Overview

-SmartBudget is a completely free, full-featured budgeting tool that helps you track expenses, set budgets, and visualize spending patterns—without ads, subscriptions, or data monetization.
+SmartBudget is a completely free, full-featured budgeting tool that helps you track expenses, set budgets, and visualize spending patterns, without ads, subscriptions, or data monetization.
 Built with React and Firebase, it provides real-time synchronization and intelligent insights to help you make better financial decisions.

 **Live Demo:** <https://smartbudget-mvp.vercel.app>